 Anyway, back to those announcements.
 Trying to frame the current disagreement, the local pastor continues, "If you do not support my life style, then you must hate me.
 If you engage in that lifestyle, then we can find no common ground.
 Like the nation, the debate involves two armed camps unwilling to coexist."

 No. The debate involves people who are just trying to be themselves—both as LGBTQ+ individuals and as followers of Christ—and people who call them "abominations" and disavow the consequences of doing so.
 People are literally dying because of this, and many more are suffering.
 This is not a "both sides" situation.
 There is no moral equivalence.
 Besides which, "support" wasn't even up for consideration at General Conference, just a choice between allowing a little breathing room or insisting on a stranglehold.

-Not to mention that calling a person's sexuality a "lifestyle" is has for some time now been a dogwhistle of intolerance used only by those who don't know any better and those who have no interest in acceptance.
-I can't tell which is more accurate in this case, and I'm not convinced that ignorance in a leader is preferable to malice anyway.
+Not to mention that calling a person's sexuality a "lifestyle" has for some time now been a dogwhistle of intolerance used only by those who don't know any better and those who have no interest in acceptance.
+I can't tell which is more accurate in this case, and I'm not convinced that ignorance and uncaring in a leader is truly preferable to open malice anyway.